MobilePayDev/MobilePay-Payments-API/docs/payments-refunds/create-payments.md

 At this point you have 2 options:

 - You can capture the whole reserved amount.
 - You can do a partial capture and only capture the amount you need.
-The remaining amount will be returned to the user.
+Remaining amount will be returned to the user.

 ```bash title="Capture payment"
 curl https://api.mobilepay.dk/v1/payments/{PAYMENT_ID}/capture \